Thousands of women knit pink pussy hats to wear at Trump protest marches

 “We are definitely making a dent,” said Zweiman.
 “We know we have thousands and thousands but we don’t know how many thousands.”

 Those who cannot attend the march in Washington are invited to make hats for others.
 There is even a downloadable tag on the website where a maker can introduce herself and comment on which issues concern her, said Suh.
-The idea is to connect women around the country, sad Suh.
+The idea is to connect women around the country, she said.

 If knitters send the hats to a Virginia mailing address before Jan.
-14, they are guaranteed to make it to the head of a marcher, said Suh.
+14, they are guaranteed to make it onto the head of a marcher, said Suh.

 “You don’t have to take a public speaking class to be political,” said Suh.
 “You can use your knitting needles and the skills your grandmother taught you and be equally impactful.”

-Dozens of knitting stores around the country are also holding knit-ins or are acting as central collection spaces for the pink pussy hats.
-Ciara Zanze bought the 45-year old Rumpelstiltskin knitting store in Sacramento six months ago, has offered her store as a place for knitters to drop off completed hats.
+Dozens of knitting stores around the country are also holding knit-ins or acting as central collection spaces for the pink hats.
+Ciara Zanze, who bought the 45-year old Rumpelstiltskin knitting store in Sacramento six months ago, has offered her store as a place for knitters to drop off completed hats.
 She is hoping to connect with a knitting circle in Davis to take the hats.

 “It tickles me to no end,” said Weil.
 “It’s a real direct protest.”